Aitashan/livewire-poll-app/README.md

 3. In the CreatePoll class pass a public property and that public property can be seen updated live in a php varible output using the wire:mode.live="property name" in the input tag.

+4. Adding further public properties in the class fn and then implmenting it with livewire actions on the view.

+5. Creating a public fuction mount to intialize the public properties.
+   Note: This only runs once and does not run again with subsequent re-renders.